imarevic/trafficlight/README.md

 # Traffic Light App

-A traffic light app built with PyGame
+A traffic light app built with PyGame.